intersystems-community/irisdemo-demo-appointmentsms/README.md

 * [HTAP Demo](https://github.com/intersystems-community/irisdemo-demo-htap) - Hybrid Transaction-Analytical Processing benchmark.
 See how fast IRIS can insert and query at the same time.
 You will notice it is up to 20x faster than AWS Aurora!
 * [Fraud Prevention](https://github.com/intersystems-community/irisdemo-demo-fraudprevention) - Apply Machine Learning and Business Rules to prevent frauds in financial services transactions using IRIS.
 * [Twitter Sentiment Analysis](https://github.com/intersystems-community/irisdemo-demo-twittersentiment) - Shows how IRIS can be used to consume Tweets in realtime and use its NLP (natural language processing) and business rules capabilities to evaluate the tweet's sentiment and the metadata to make decisions on when to contact someone to offer support.
+* [The Readmission Demo](https://github.com/intersystems-community/irisdemo-demo-readmission) - Patient Readmissions are said to be the "Hello World of Machine Learning" in Healthcare.
+On this demo, we use this problem to show how IRIS can be used to **safely build and operationalize** ML models for real time predictions and how this can be integrated into a random application.
+This **IRIS for Health** demo seeks to show how a full solution for this problem can be built.
 * **HL7 Appointments and SMS (text messages) application** - This demo

 # Report any Issues